glacier-modding/glaciermodding.org/docs/modding/customcampaigns/geometry_new.md

 Click the save button, redeploy, relaunch, and start the mission.

 ![new_geometry_in_game.jpg](resources/new_geometry_in_game.jpg)
 We can see our new geometry in the game!
 Using this example geometry, things don't quite line up with the house and SuperTargetman in this instance, so let's move the house to be on our new geometry.
 With GlacierKit opened to the `scenario_modtown.entity.json` file enable the ZHMModSDK Editor by pressing the tilde key and click the `Rebuild entity tree` button.
-Click on the house to select it in the ZHMModSDK Editor Tree as well as in GlacierKit, and you can see that it selected on of the components of the house.
+Click on the house to select it in the ZHMModSDK Editor Tree as well as in GlacierKit, and you can see that it selected one of the components of the house.

 ![modtown_select_house.jpg](resources/modtown_select_house.jpg)
-We want to move the whole house, so select the `House` node and with the gizmo in translate mode, drag it with the arrows to move it over our new geometry.
+We want to move the whole house, so select the `House` node, and with the gizmo in translate mode, drag it with the arrows to move it over our new geometry.
 ![modtown_move_house.jpg](resources/modtown_move_house.jpg)

 Let's also move the Super Targetman's starting location.
 Click on him and change his position to be over the new geometry as well.